mfateev/uber-java-cadence-samples/README.md

     cadence workflow list

-To see a history of a particular workflow execution:
+To see a history of a particular workflow execution run:

     cadence workflow showid <WorkflowID>

-To see a stack trace of a currently running workflow execution:
+To see a stack trace of a currently running workflow execution run:

     ./cadence workflow stack -w <WorkflowID>